Caste: Europe

-Basque Country
+France and Spain

-For centuries, through the modern times, the majority regarded Cagots who lived primarily in the Basque region of France and Spain as an inferior caste, and a group of untouchables.
-While they had the same skin color and religion as the majority, in the churches they had to use segregated doors, drink from segregated fonts, and receive communion on the end of long wooden spoons.
+For centuries, through to the 20th century, the majority regarded Cagots who lived primarily in the areas of the Navarrese Pyrenees, Basque provinces, Béarn, Aragón, Gascony and Brittany, of France and Spain as an inferior caste, and a group of untouchables.
+While they had the same skin color and religion as the majority, in the churches they had to use segregated doors and fonts, and receive communion on the end of long wooden spoons.
 It was a closed social system.
-The socially isolated Cagots were endogamous, and chances of social mobility non-existent.
+The socially isolated Cagots were endogamous, and chances of social mobility non-existent within the regions where they were found.

 United Kingdom

 In July 2013, the UK government announced its intention to amend the Equality Act 2010, to "introduce legislation on caste, including any necessary exceptions to the caste provisions, within the framework of domestic discrimination law".
 Section 9(5) of the Equality Act 2010 provides that "a Minister may by order amend the statutory definition of race to include caste and may provide for exceptions in the Act to apply or not to apply to caste".

 From September 2013 to February 2014, Meena Dhanda led a project on "Caste in Britain" for the UK Equality and Human Rights Commission (EHRC).